 While it might sound unreal, there were numerous reports that the wishes they made while sitting on the “Saturn’s Chair” came true afterwards (like getting the job they wanted or getting married)!

-Saturn, short for Saturnus in this case, is the god of seed and sowing in Roman religion that the locals have taken in a way that the god brings prosperity and later becomes a god who grants your wishes.
+Saturn, short for Saturnus in this case, is the god of seed and sowing in Roman religion, which the locals have taken in a way that brings prosperity and later becomes a god who grants your wishes.

 The chairs made in the 19th century were originally in a church in Italy.
 Whether it is the fabric or the design of the chairs, you will naturally feel solemn when you sit on them.
 Those who have sat on them also said that if you use the photo of yourself sitting in this chair as a home screen for your mobile phone, your luck will increase!